 General Detoxification and Enhanced Immune Function

-Please note that Jenny is trained to treat only mild and medically uncomplicated forms of primary and secondary lymphedema.
-Please do not hesitate to contact us with any questions regarding the Vodder technique and whether it is right for you.
+Please note that I am trained to treat only mild and medically uncomplicated forms of primary and secondary lymphedema.
+Please do not hesitate to contact me with any questions regarding the Vodder technique and whether it is right for you.